brandon-bwoni/brandon-bwoni/README.md

 ## Intro
 Hello👋, I'm Brandon
-I am a Fullstack Mobile & Developer, UI/UX Designer, Junior data analyst, Cybersecurity enthusiast
+I am a Fullstack Mobile & Developer, UI/UX Designer, Junior DevOps Engineer, Cybersecurity enthusiast

 ## About
 What began as a simple curiosity to create a personal website has transformed into a lifelong passion for crafting innovative software solutions that address real-world challenges.
 Over the past four years, my insatiable curiosity and love for technology have driven me to explore and master diverse domains such as: